Getting your design right is within your reach.

 Click to Read More About Marketing

-What is this article about: Clients and prospects submit a large number of files every day, with their designs, they intend to make sales, promote events, invite community members to join events, produce newsletters and many more applications.
-Some designs look innovative, creative and engaging.
-These tips reflect what we think that drives a unique, creative and effective piece.
+What is this article about: Clients submit a large number of files every day.
+With their designs, they intend to make sales, promote events, invite community members to join events, and produce newsletters to name a few.
+Your design needs to look innovative, creative, and engaging to engage potential customers.
+These tips from Color Copies USA reflect what we think drives a unique, creative, and effective piece.

-At art classes, you'll be taught the principles that guided creativity in different historic periods.
-Michael Angelo broke the rules at his time.
+In art classes, you'll be taught the principles that guided creativity in different historical periods.
+Michael Angelo broke the rules of his time.
 Go and break them now.
 Follow your inspired thoughts.
 Make your own rules.
+Find new ways to make your design pop.

 4 - Color Palette or Color Scheme

 The color palette, meaning the specific colors that will be present in your creative piece, is critical as well.
-Research and marketing experiments have indicated that different colors trigger in individuals different reactions.
+Research and marketing experiments have indicated that different colors trigger different reactions in individuals.

 A set of colors has a psychological effect on us.
 The intensity of the color adds complexity to the message.
 A yellow room can make you feel anxious while blue might make you feel relaxed.